 - Pause Break – F15

 - * – F18

 - – – F19

 - + – F20

-The companies like IBM, Dell, HP are placing these function keys wherever they want on their keyboards.
+The companies like IBM, Dell, and HP are placing these function keys wherever they want on their keyboards.
 However, IBM solves the issue by placing them at the top of the keyboard in the most convenient way.
 Later all the other brands will follow this.

-In some professional works, the keyboard is the most useful component in a computer.
+In some professional works, the keyboard is the most useful component of a computer.
 I hope this list of function keys and their uses will help you in your work.

 What function key do you use the most?
 Feel free to make a comment.